Packer-Lab/blimp/README.md

 The matlab engine must be compiled for use.

-To do this cd to matlabroot/extern/engines/python and run: 'python setup.py'
+To do this cd as admin to matlabroot/extern/engines/python and run: 'python setup.py install'

 matlabroot can be found by entering matlabroot into matlab command line.